Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

 # Working with File Sizes

 T-MSIS TAF data are large and at the start of the project it can be overwhelming and technically challenging to manipulate the data.
-The data are already organized into more manageable state x year paritions, but larger states (CA, NY, TX) and larger files (Other Services) still exceed hundreds of GB, if not TB, when read into memory — the `.parquet` files are highly compressed and can be 1-2 orders of magitude off of the true in memory footprint.
+The data are already organized into more manageable state x year partitions, but larger states (CA, NY, TX) and larger files (Other Services) still exceed hundreds of GB, if not TB, when read into memory — the `.parquet` files are highly compressed and can be 1-2 orders of magnitude off of the true in memory footprint.

 Below we provide some tips and worked examples that will help get a project started before data are subset to a more manageable size.